Medical Coding & Reimbursement Program Curriculum Guide

 The information contained within this curriculum guide is the official Medical Coding & Reimbursement Program Policies and Procedures.
 It is the student’s responsibility to keep updated on any program changes.

-The Medical Coding & Reimbursement Program is offered completely online.
+The Medical Coding & Reimbursement Program is offered at the Downtown Campus of the college, located near the heart of the Louisville Medical Center Campus.
 It is a collegiate program leading to a Certificate in Medical Coding & Reimbursement; the program prepares students to assume responsibilities of billers, coders and practice management staff within provider-based settings and elsewhere.
 These duties and responsibilities include providing revenue cycle support, promoting compliance with regulatory standards, professional medical billing and/or coding duties, among others.
 The curriculum includes course work in the supporting sciences and the core program requirements.
 Interested students should contact the Medical Coding & Reimbursement Academic Program Coordinator or an Advisor for additional information.

 The preferred method of contact is via e-mail